Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-A trademark can be essential protection against rival competitors stealing a successful business plan without paying compensation.
+A trademark can provide essential protection against rival competitors stealing your brand identity or reputation without paying compensation.
 Trademark infringement frequently occurs in the business world.
 Not every company will pursue legal action to protect their trademarked product or services every time it happens, but they do it often enough to teach some lessons.

 Marvel and DC Comics over the word ‘superhero’